Mercedes-Benz recently announced voluntary safety recalls surrounding both its M-Class SUV, along with its large Sprinter commercial vans.

 The problem: Seat belts found on optional bench seats available for the passenger compartment may not meet minimum code set by the Federal Motor Vehicle Safety Standards.
 Belts on the affected bench seats may not lock as required, and the assembly loop does not appear to meet minimum force requirements.
 No injuries have been reported as a result of the defective belts.

-Dealers will inspect and replace defective seat belts free of charge, and begin notifying customers in May.
+The fix: Dealers will inspect and replace defective seat belts free of charge, and begin notifying customers in May.
 Customers seeking further information regarding the recall can reach the manufacturer by calling 843-695-5000.

 Number of vehicles potentially affected: 3437 vehicles manufactured between October 2007 and February 2011 were built with the optional bench seat, and are subject to this recall.